appacademy/job-search-guide/weeks/02/D1/day_one_overview.md

 ## Today's Learning Goals:

-- Give an example of a use-case for Topological Sort
+- What is a base case in recursion?
+Why do we need one? _Do_ we always need one?
+- What exactly is a Stack Overflow?
+- Describe _direct_ and _indirect_ recursion
+- What are the common HTTP methods?
+When are they used, and what do they accomplish?
+(This is a big one)
+- In which phase does hoisting occur?
-- What is a difference between Topological Sort and DFS?
+- What is the difference between function hoisting and variable hoisting?
-- On which types of Graphs can we do a topological sort?
-- What data structure do we use to assist with the topological sort algorithm?
-- Explain TCP, and why it is a necessary protocol
-- When is using an IIFE necessary?
-- What is the syntax for an IIFE?
+- What is a state tree in the context of Redux?
-- Give one explanation for why we have to make AJAX requests in `componentDidMount`
+- Why don't we want to modify (i.e. mutate) our redux state?
+- What is a pure function?
+Impure function?
+- Describe in detail what a redux reducer is.
+What makes it a pure function?

 ## Practice

 **The learning goals are designed so that they can be used as Flash Card questions.
+If you haven't already, make these learning goals into Flash Cards.
 Practice for at least 30 minutes today.**

 ### Besides Reviewing your flash cards it is also important to keep your algorithm and whiteboarding skills sharp.
 * Do 1 Leetcode or Hackerrank Problem